 Notarial services are available by Appointment only.
 Please select Statutory Declarations, Affidavits, Oaths or Affirmations, or Power of Attorney/Will (as applicable)on the booking page.
 If you select the wrong service, we may not be able to help you at the appointment time.
 More information, including booking policy, is available here.

 As each document is different, consular officers at the High Commission are not able to provide advice on the requirements of your particular document.
-It is your responsibility to check with the originator of the document whether an Australian Consular Officer is able to witness your signature on the document.
+It is your responsibility to check with the originator or end user of the document whether an Australian Consular Officer is able to witness your signature on the document.

 We are unable to witness signatures on documents for visa and migration purposes.
 Please refer to our Visas and migration page of our website for further information.

 We are only able to witness documents to be used in Australia and are not able to witness documents with another country's legislation.

 High Commission staff can only witness an Australian Statutory Declaration for use in Australia.
 Witnessing signatures on Commonwealth or State and Territory statutory declarations is available by Appointment only.
 Please bring your original identification documents containing your photo and singanture to the appointment.

 Please select Statutory Declarations on the booking pageIf you select the wrong service, we may not be able to help at your appointment time.

 An affidavit is a legally binding statement of fact to be presented as evidence in court or other legal proceedings.
 The person making the affidavit must take an oath (a sworn commitment based on religious belief) or make an affirmation (a secular sworn commitment) that the contents of the affidavit are true and correct.
 It is generally an offence to swear to, or affirm, false information.

 The High Commission’s role is to witness the affidavit and administer the oath or affirmation.
 It does not attest to the authenticity or truth of the content of the evidence or information.